dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Success is the ability to go from one failure to another with no loss of enthusiasm.**
+**Life is short, and it is up to you to make it sweet.**

-Winston Churchill
+Sarah Louise Delany